hbckleikamp/NovoBridge_plus/README.md

 ## Basic use

 #### How does it work?
-The current version of the pipeline is included as a single script: <code>Novobridge.py</code>, which can be run from any python interpreter.
+The current version of the pipeline is included as a single script: <code>Novobridge+.py</code>, which can be run from any python interpreter.
 The pipeline uses UniPept API methods `pept2lca` and `pept2fun` to annotate taxonomy and function and uses the KEGG database to match the functional annotations to pathways based on EC numbers.
+It is based on the repository hbckleikamp/NovoBridge with two modifications.
+1. Miscleavage handling: by cleaving any uncleaved peptides with Trypsin, and 2.
+Multiple candidate submission: PEAKs software generates multiple candidate sequences for each petpide, starting with the longest, bests scoring sequence, sequences are submitted to Unipept until a match is returned.

 <br>